SplineSketch: Even More Accurate Quantiles with Error Guarantees: Conclusions and Discussion

 \section{Conclusions and Discussion}

-In this work, we designed a new deterministic quantile sketch which has fixed memory consumption $O(k)$.
-The main technical contribution is in careful maintenance of bucket thresholds and counters in order to obtain extremely accurate rank and quantile estimates, with uniformly bounded worst-case error, achieving a near-optimal accuracy-space trade-off.
-We have proven that our sketch is fully mergeable, rendering it suitable for parallel or distributed processing of massive datasets.
+In this work, we designed a new deterministic quantile sketch which has fixed memory consumption of $O(k)$ memory words.
+The main technical contribution is in careful maintenance of bucket thresholds and counters.
+This leads to extremely accurate rank and quantile estimates using the PCHIP interpolation as well as uniformly bounded worst-case error, achieving a near-optimal accuracy-space trade-off.
+We have proven that our sketch is mergeable and retains its guarantees in a balanced mergeability setting, up to an additive $O(n \log(n/k) / k)$ error.
+Despite that we claimed full mergeability (i.e., the same error guarantees under arbitrary merging), it does not hold for our sketch.
+One standard way to deal with it is to maintain $\approx \log_2(n/k)$ instances of the sketch with $k$ buckets, one for each power of two between $\Theta(k)$ and $n$, with the $i$-th instance summarizing $(2^{i-1} k, 2^i k]$ items.
+This reduces arbitrary merging into balanced merging of the individual instances but introduces an extra $O(\log (n/k))$ factor in the space complexity.
+In fact, compared to $q$-digest, our sketch may be less suitable for arbitrary merging (at least from a theoretical point of view) due to bucket thresholds not being aligned between the sketches merged.
+We leave open how to modify SplineSketch for full mergeability without losing a logarithmic factor.

 Besides very high accuracy on various datasets, the key advantage of our approach is flexibility.
-For instance, it is possible to resize the sketch, making it smaller or larger depending on how the memory resources change (e.g., one can use larger size $k$ for input processing than for storage).
+For instance, it is possible to resize the sketch, making it smaller or larger depending on how the memory resources change (e.g., one can use a larger sketch for input processing and then make it smaller for storage).
 More importantly, if the user has a prior knowledge about the data distribution, it is possible to preset the initial thresholds of SplineSketch based on this prior distribution and aim for even lower error.
-Furthermore, if the prior knowledge turns out to be wrong, our sketch adapts to the new distribution, similarly as we have shown in Fig. \ref{fig:iid-avgErr-subfigNormalWLargeChange}.
+Furthermore, if the prior knowledge turns out to be wrong, our sketch adapts to the new distribution, similarly as we have shown in Figure~\ref{fig:iid-avgErr-subfigNormalWLargeChange}.